MatetlotDev/APItextJustify/README.md

 # APItextJustify
 Simply an API that takes a text as parameter and return it justified.
-A lot inspired from [Alexmdz77](https://github.com/Alexmdz77/), thanks to him.
+Inspired from [Alexmdz77](https://github.com/Alexmdz77/), for the use of quick.db thanks to him.

 ## How it works ?
 There's is three route /api/justify, /api/token, /api/users.
 To be able to use the /justify route you need to have a token, so first step is to run the route /api/token with a body key email.
 It will create a user with this email and return the token of this user.